davetheunissen/davetheunissen.github.io/in-prog/2018-07-22-Azure_Functions_ACR_and_K8s.md

 layout: post
 title: "Azure Functions with Kubernetes - Part 1"
 excerpt: "Learn how to publish an azure function docker image to ACR and then deploy that function to a Kubernetes cluster"
-tags: [kubernetes, docker, functions, azure]
+tags: [kubernetes, docker, containers, functions, azure]
 share: true
 ---